 The seats will be equipped with power outlets for passengers with smartphones/iPads etc and, for all we know, with wifi.
 This raises a further excuse - complaints about fixed seats might be met by the authorities saying it was impracticable to have reversing seats with power connections.

-Help us tell the authorities that the seats should be re-specified to be reversible.
+Help us tell the authorities that the seats should be re-specified to be reversible and that guards are, unfortunately, necessary.